marko11120/matf-rg-project-2024/PROJECT-DESCRIPTION-TEMPLATE.md

 # {Space station}

 {307/2023} - {Marko Perisic}
-{Space station with space ship and little synthetic moon as its light source}
+{Space station with spacecraft and little synthetic moon as its light source}

 ## Controls